Waldemar-Liedle/my-blockchain/README.md

-# my-blockchain
+# my-blockchain<br>
-Repository for course "Build a Blockchain and a Cryptocurrency from Scratch" on Udemy https://www.udemy.com/build-blockchain/
+Repository for course "Build a Blockchain and a Cryptocurrency from Scratch" on Udemy<br>
+https://www.udemy.com/build-blockchain/